 Laughter through Tears

-According to the stories of Sholem Aleichem: a portrait, between pathos and humor, of pre-revolutionary life in the shtetels.
+From the short stories of Sholem Aleichem: a portrait, between pathos and humor, of pre-revolutionary life in the shtetels.

 Register on the Memorial website